mailwatch/mailwatch-docs/_posts/2014-07-29-installing.md

 * exec function not disabled in php.ini
 * Curl extension or fsockopen function enabled (needed to download GeoIP files)
 * Zlib extension or gunzip executable (needed to extract GeoIP files)
-* Ldap extension (needed if you are authenticating users on LDAP server)
+* Ldap extension (needed if you are authenticating users on LDAP server or Active Directory)

 ### Support